 About the course

-The WGSP School Direct Programme is an exciting one-year programme run by the West Gloucestershire Schools’ Partnership and the University of Gloucestershire (UofG).
-We are a dynamic and well-established group of 39 schools, well-practiced in partnership working and have worked with the UofG on teacher training for many years.
+WGSP Schools Direct is an exciting one-year primary teacher training programme run by the West Gloucestershire Schools’ Partnership and the University of Gloucestershire (UofG).
+We are a dynamic and close-knit group of 41 schools, well-practiced in partnership working with an excellent reputation for training and developing staff and students.

-Choosing our programme means you will be in school from the start of the school year, enabling you to feel part of the team and a member of staff.
-You will have two substantial teaching placements in different key stages plus an enhanced placement in a different setting or in your host schools.
-You will spend most of your time in school and will also attend training delivered by WGSP teachers plus sessions at the UofG in Cheltenham.
+Choosing our programme, means you will be in class from the start of the year, enabling you to feel part of the team and a member of staff.
+You will have two substantial teaching placements in different key stages plus an enhanced placement in a different setting or in one of your host schools.
+You will spend most of your time in school and will also attend regular CPD sessions delivered by our teachers and specialist experts plus sessions at the UofG in Cheltenham.

-You will work alongside and learn from good/outstanding teachers in placements which include single/mixed age classes, town/rural schools, church/non-denominational schools, mainstream and alternative provision schools.
-You will also gain experience of working with children with special educational needs/disabilities (SEND) and due to our location, forest schools sessions delivered in woods in our beautiful Forest of Dean.
+You will work alongside and learn from expert teachers in placements which include single/mixed age classes, town/rural schools, church/non-denominational schools, mainstream, special and alternative provision schools.

-You will be assigned a mentor in each placement who will meet you on a regular basis.
-They will monitor and review your progress, regularly observe you teaching, provide written/verbal feedback and oversee your training programme.
-In addition, a UofG link tutor will visit you in school to observe your teaching.
-This approach enables your subject knowledge, ability to teach (pedagogy) and development as a reflective and professional practitioner to be assessed.
+You will have a mentor in each placement who will meet you on a regular basis to monitor and review your progress, regularly observe your teaching and provide written/verbal feedback.
+In addition, you will meet with our Lead Mentor (who oversees the programme) and our other students on a weekly basis to share your experiences.
+You will also have a UofG link tutor who will visit you in school to observe your teaching.
+This approach enables your subject knowledge, ability to teach (pedagogy) and development as a reflective and professional practitioner, to be assessed.

 Formal assessment takes place throughout the year - there is no final written examination.
 Assessment is by assessed practical teaching against the Teachers' Standards, (you will be required to maintain a portfolio of evidence to support this) and two assignments set and marked by the UofG.
-This will lead to the award of Qualified Teacher Status.
+This will lead to the award of Qualified Teacher Status and a PGCE.
 In addition, you will have gained a wealth of knowledge and skills to use in your future teaching career!

 Once you have applied for the WGSP School Direct Programme, a panel of WGSP headteachers from our host schools will assess your application looking for, amongst other things, evidence of a passion for teaching, professionalism, ability to engage with children and a good standard of written English.